Home

 Our Vision

-For more than two years now we have been creating an intergenerational Black, Queer, and ancestor-centered cooperative community focused on decolonizing ourselves and on the areas of struggle in which our various members engage.
+For more than four years now we have been creating an intergenerational Black, Queer, and ancestor-centered cooperative community focused on decolonizing ourselves and on the areas of struggle in which our various members engage.

 We envision a community of long-term residents and seasonal stewards living in ways that achieve ecological balance in spaces that support embodied healing and refuge to stem the tide of increasing political, ecological and racial harm.